 Northern District of Illinois

-Ms. Kirchner handles a variety of commercial matters ranging from complex construction, products liability, securities litigation, professional liability for financial professionals, minority and derivative shareholder claims, disputes related to ownership succession of closely held corporations, to wrongful competition and breach of contract actions.
-She has developed a specialty in the context of construction and insurance law, including the representation of the policyholder and carriers in contractual disputes related to insurance coverage, as well as extra-contractual actions related to deceptive trade practice, statutory Insurance Code violations, the alleged mishandling of claims coverage, and opportunities to settle and protect the policyholder within policy limits.
-Ms. Kirchner started her career with the underwriting and formation of syndications for the offshore and London markets.
+Additionally, as a result of her years of practice in the tort area, Ms. Kirchner is a recognized construction and insurance law expert, representing carriers, and at times policyholders, in contractual disputes related to insurance coverage, as well as extra-contractual actions related to deceptive trade practice, statutory Insurance Code violations, the alleged mishandling of claims coverage, and opportunities to settle and protect the policyholder within policy limits.
+Ms. Kirchner started her career in underwriting and with the formation of syndications for the offshore and London markets.
 Her experience in insurance includes all aspects from underwriting, coverage interpretation through claim resolution, including subrogation.
 Ms. Kirchner has successfully represented a variety of insurance companies in the successful recovery of millions of dollars against faulty product manufacturers.
 Her intimate understanding of insurance contracts has enhanced her success in both insurance and construction litigation.

 - Obtained multi-million dollar result on behalf of local oil and gas distributor against a major national lender related to faulty and fraudulent credit facilities.
 (Confidential settlement of federal court proceeding, 2015).